lisakawai/music_transformation/index.md

 ## Total number of notes, pitch variability, and rhythmic value variability

-Our proposed model is able to control three attributes independently.
+Our proposed model can control three attributes independently.

 |Default total number of notes|||
 |:-:|:-:|:-:|